Get started today.

 The revised Early Learning Goals help reception teachers to make a best-fit judgement about the child’s level of development.
 They can decide if a child is emerging or expected in each of the 17 ELGs.
 This then determines if a child is deemed to have a ‘Good Level of Development (GLD)’ and is ready to begin year 1 with a bang.

-What are the 7 areas of learning and development?
+The 7 areas of learning and development

 The 7 areas of learning and development span the breadth of the skills, knowledge and understanding a child needs to learn by the end of EYFS.
 They are split into three prime areas and four specific areas of learning.